FREE SHIPPING ON ALL AU ORDERS OVER $40 📦

 May 28, 2019

-Today is Menstrual Hygiene Day, a day where organisations, governments, leaders, women and people around the world unite to raise awareness and improve education around good menstrual hygiene management, break taboos associated with menstruation and encourage decision makers at global, national and local levels to increase the political priority for menstrual hygiene management within their communities.
+Today marks Menstrual Hygiene Day; a day where organisations, governments, leaders and people around the world unite to raise awareness and improve education around good menstrual hygiene management, break taboos associated with menstruation and encourage decision makers at global, national and local levels to increase the political priority for menstrual hygiene management within their communities.

 Many of us living in developed countries like Australia may not have really ever worried too much about period management.
 Most of us are fortunate enough to have a variety of products at our disposal, a trusted adult to guide us through what can often be a daunting time and the freedom to do whatever we want when it’s our ‘time of the month’.